provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.expiration.v1.MsgExtendExpirationRequest"></a>

 ### MsgExtendExpirationRequest
-MsgExtendExpirationMetadataRequest represents a message to extend an expiration
+MsgExtendExpirationRequest represents a message to extend an expiration

 | Field | Type | Label | Description |